LukaLiegis/quant/README.md

 ### beta_calculation
 A comparison of multiple research papers on ways of calculating an asset's beta.

-The methods are compared by using
+The methods are compared by using RMSE.

 ### momentum
 A systematic time series momentum strategy with volatility adjusted position sizing across all asset classes.